vikichand/vikichand/README.md

 -   💎 Currently trying to find time to learn more and work on
     -   Full-Stack
-        -   Software Engineering
+        -   Creative Software Engineering
-        -   JavaScript
-        -   Python
         -   Machine Learning
         -   AI
-        -   and Creative Coding
+        -   and Creative Coding projects
     -   and contribute more to open source, so stay tuned!
 -   ⚡ Fun facts:
     -   I like my beers cold 🍺 and the whiskey old 🥃